-Ankara has selected China’s missile developer CPMIEC to deliver the strategic US$3.44 billionshield for .
-China’s Precision Machinery Import Export Company (CPIMEC) was selected a winer on an international tender, The winning Chinese FD-2000 system beat the Patriot, the Russian and the French-Italian Samp-T. The Turkish defense minister announced the decision to award the contract in a statement on Thursday, September 26, 2013.
+Ankara has selected China’s missile developer CPMIEC to deliver the strategic US$3.44 billion missile defense shield for Turkey.
+China’s Precision Machinery Import Export Company (CPIMEC) was selected a winer on an international tender, The winning Chinese FD-2000 system beat the Patriot, the Russian S-400 and the French-Italian Eurosam Samp-T. The Turkish defense minister announced the decision to award the contract in a statement on Thursday, September 26, 2013.

 The Chinese company has beaten US, Russian and European competitors despite being restricted by sanctions.
-In February 2013 the United States announced sanctions on CPMIEC for violations of the Iran, North Korea and Syria Nonproliferation Act.has deployed the U.S.-built Patriot air and system there since 2012.
+In February 2013 the United States announced sanctions on CPMIEC for violations of the Iran, North Korea and Syria Nonproliferation Act.
+NATO has deployed the U.S.-built Patriot air and missile defense system there since 2012.

 Bayar said the Chinese bid came in at $3.44 billion; the initial contract price was estimated at $4 billion.
-Under the program, dubbed T-LORAMIDS,will start contract negotiations with CPMIEC, the front-runner of the competition and, if these talked failed, with the Eurosam consortium, the second best offer according to a grading of bids.
+Under the program, dubbed T-LORAMIDS, Turkey will start contract negotiations with CPMIEC, the front-runner of the competition and, if these talked failed, with the Eurosam consortium, the second best offer according to a grading of bids.
 The U.S. Patriot system was ranked third.
 Bayar said the Russian option had been eliminated entirely.